phtan/django-rango/README.md

 ## Attribution

-The image of Rango the movie character is hosted on Flickr under Creative Commons license.
+The image of Rango the movie character (in the folder *tango_with_django_project/static/images/*) is hosted on Flickr under Creative Commons license.
 It is courtesy of user 'elbragon'.